satra/NiPyPe-Paper/nipype_paper.rst

 pipeline engine.
 Taverna (REF), VisTrails(REF) are general pipelining systems and do not address problems specific to neuroimaging.
-BrainVisa (REF), MIPAV (REF), SPM (REF) include their own batch processing tools, but not allow mixing components from other packages.
+BrainVisa (REF), MIPAV (REF), SPM (REF) include their own batch processing tools, but do not allow mixing components from other packages.
 Fiswidgets is on the other side outdated and does not support state of the art methods.
 A much more extensive and feature rich solution is the LONI Pipeline (I.
 D. Dinov et al., 2009; I. Dinov et al., 2010; Rex, Ma, & A. W. Toga,